The Western Neuropathy Association is led by a volunteer Board of Directors.

 The Board of Directors meets virtually each month, except for December.

-Members are welcomed to address the Board at its monthly meetings.
-Please provide at least seven (7) days advance notice to Pam Hart, WNA President, at pamula1@hotmail.com
+Members are welcome to address the Board at its monthly meetings.
+Please provide at least seven (7) days advance notice to Glenn Ribotsky, WNA President, at glenntaj@yahoo.com.